 - isolated and helpless.
 This can lead to bouts of homesickness and longing for home.

 - This is the best time to join support groups.
-These can be newcomer or religious groups or classes offered by newcomer settlement agencies.
 These provide an outlet where you can vent, ask for help and listen to others.
 Group members can provide solace and advice.
-More often than not, immigrants lead these groups so they know what you are going through since they experienced it themselves.
+More often than not, immigrants also lead these groups so they know what you are going through since they experienced it themselves.

 - Manage stress.
 Get a massage, join a gym, pray or go to church, meditate or take up a hobby.

 - Find a mentor.

 - If it’s getting too overwhelming for you, consult your doctor.
 Your physician can recommend more strategies to help you feel better.
 The doctor can also refer you to appropriate counseling services.